 Supporting a child who has experienced bereavement can be extremely difficult.
 We have a number of resources available to help, including four animated videos aimed at helping children who are 7 to 16 years of age.

 Helping to take care of the world's forests

 Almost all of our coffins which we manufacture are made from material from well-managed, FSC® certified forests and other controlled sources.
 In 2017, that accounted for 95% of our coffins.

 We are working in partnership with our existing suppliers and Traidcraft – the UK’s leading independent fair trade organisation – to provide fairly-traded bamboo and willow coffins.
 The coffins are manufactured in Bangladesh, where the raw materials are grown.
 Local people directly benefit from the endorsed fairly-traded product through decent working conditions, and payment of a fair price.

 Carbon reduction and offset

-Between 2006 and 2016 we reduced our direct carbon emissions by almost half (46%) and in 2011 Co-op Funeralcare became carbon neutral, making us the first UK-wide funeral business to do so.
-We do this by funding outstanding carbon reduction projects in the developing world which have additional social benefits.
+Between 2006 and 2017 across the Co-op we reduced our direct carbon emissions by more than half (54%) and since 2011 Co-op Funeralcare has been carbon neutral, making us the first UK-wide funeral business to do so.
+We do this by funding a number of carbon reduction projects in the developing world which have additional social benefits.